-In this supernatural accounting every word and deed that has been said and done in secret will be brought out into the open to be examined by the light of Messiah’s all-knowing righteousness and truth (His seven eyes); then he will remove the iniquity of these (religious) rulers of Israel in one day (Zechariah 3:9):
+In this soon to come accounting every word and deed that has been said and done in secret will be brought out into the open to be examined by the light of Messiah’s all-knowing righteousness and truth (his seven eyes) of the Spirit; and so he shall remove the iniquity of the (religious) rulers of Israel in one day.
+For it is written (Zechariah 3:9):

 Fourth, upon the Messiah’s triumphant return to Israel every religious leader of Israel from the past to the present will give an account to him of the works they did (both in secret and in public).
 The warning of the Master is true: The Household servants will all be judged.
 Some will be resurrected from the dead and allowed (as immortals) to enter into the glorious Golden Age of the messianic kingdom.
 Others will not be allowed to enter the messianic kingdom!